grupo4taller2/service-payments/README.md

 # BasicPayments

-Smart contract and basic service to solve payments in the Taller de Programacion 2' projects.
+Smart contract and service to solve payments in the FIUBER project.

 ## Installation